raclettejs/raclette-docs/docs/introduction/what-is-raclette.md

 outline: deep
 ---

-# What is Raclette?
+# What is raclette?

-**Raclette** is a fullstack framework designed specifically for building platforms and portals.
+**raclette** is a fullstack framework designed specifically for building platforms and portals.
 It provides the essential building blocks that every business application needs—authentication, multi-tenancy, APIs, and UI components—so you can focus on your unique business logic.

 ## Core Concept